microsoft/rushstack-websites/websites/rushjs.io/docs/pages/commands/rush_list.md

                         displayed in a column along with the package name.
   --full-path           If this flag is specified, the project full path will
                         be displayed in a column along with the package name.
+  --detailed            For the non --json view, if this flag is specified,
+                        include path (-p), version (-v) columns along with the project's applicable: versionPolicy,
+                        versionPolicyName, shouldPublish, reviewPolicy, and
+                        tags fields.
   --json                If this flag is specified, output will be in JSON
                         format.
   -t PROJECT, --to PROJECT